 The Arbitrage Pricing Theory (APT) is a theory of asset pricing that holds that an asset’s returns can be forecasted with the linear relationship of an asset’s expected returns and the macroeconomic factors that affect the asset’s risk.
-This theory was created in 1976 by the economist, Stephen Ross.
-Arbitrage pricing theory offers analysts and investors a multi-factor pricing model for securities based on the relationship between a financial asset’s expected return and its risks.
+The theory was created in 1976 by American economist, Stephen Ross.
+The APT offers analysts and investors a multi-factor pricing model for securities, based on the relationship between a financial asset’s expected return and its risks.

 Assumptions in the Arbitrage Pricing Theory